christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 So far, this subsection has briefly introduced consistency models[^more-consistency-models].
 Table \ref{table:consistency-models} summarizes all the discussed consistency models.
 The next subsection explains how tradeoffs are made between consistency, availability, and latency, and how designers of distributed database systems can choose a consistency model (or multiple models) that meets the needs of their applications.

 \begin{table}[h!]
-    \caption{Consistency models in descending order of strictness and at the same time in ascending order of availability}
+    \caption[Consistency models in descending order of strictness]{Consistency models in descending order of strictness and at the same time in ascending order of availability}
     \vspace{1ex}
     \centering
     $